 Bilateral sciatica occurs on both sides of the body.

 Sciatica leg cramps are commonly experienced in the thighs or calves.
+Meanwhile, foot cramps are a dreaded event that usually strike when reclining in bed or sitting with the feet elevated.

 Sciatica foot drop is a frightening dorsiflexion deficit that might reduce physical functionality significantly.